PonteIneptique/mobify/README.md

 Example
 --------------------
-The example is withdrawn from the Guttenberg Project.
+The example is withdrawn from the Gutenberg Project.
 All credits to them.

 * Copy elements of source folder in example
 * Run test.py